The Complete Guide to Finding the Healthiest Granola in 2025

 One of the most shocking discoveries in our analysis: most granolas contain 50-200mg of sodium per serving, with some exceeding 200mg.
 The American Heart Association recommends limiting sodium to 2,300mg daily, with 1,500mg as ideal.

-Only 7 brands in our analysis of 40+ granolas achieve zero sodium:
+Only 7 other brands in our analysis of 40+ granolas achieve zero sodium alongside our three Brekky Mix varieties:

 Among these zero-sodium options, all Brekky Mix varieties provide: